ayamir/ayamir/README.md

 ## Who am I?

-Undergraduate from Beijing University of Posts and Telecommunications.
+Master from Beijing University of Posts and Telecommunications.

-Major in software engineering.
+Major in Computer Science.

-Love open source and GNU/Linux(Gentoo Linux user).
+Love open source and GNU/Linux.

 Always hungry for programming and new technology.